We’re excited to have you come in and interview with us at Asana!

 We design our interview questions to see how engineers work through technical problems they don’t know the answer to yet.

 We’ll ask you to solve some coding questions in a language and text editor of your choice.
 Feel free to bring your own laptop, or we’ll be happy to provide one.
-Notably, we ask candidates not to compile or run their code during this exercise, and not to refer to online resources.
-Our goal is not to simulate day-to-day software development — where we read docs and write lots of tests! — but rather to see how you reason about your code and input cases.
+We allow candidates to run their code and refer to online resources during this exercise.
+Our goal is to see how you reason about your code and input cases.
 For that same reason, we won’t ding you for superficial syntax errors or misremembered function names.
 After leaving you to work through the questions on your own, we’ll sit down together and talk through your solutions (including any ideas you didn’t have time to commit to code).

 Most engineering interviews contain some algorithmic questions.
 At Asana, we particularly love questions that involve the use of data structures.
 Hashes, sets, heaps, binary trees, linked lists, all the usual suspects.
 Using the right data structure for the right job is a skill we consider fundamental because it is key to efficiency.
 Things to think about: Do you know the different types of operations for which a data structure is suited?
 What kind of run-time complexity do the operations have?
 We don’t expect you to know how to implement every data structure by heart, but we do hope to see that you could work it out in cooperation with a helpful partner.
 We also value thoroughness and being able to catch your own mistakes, even in the edge cases.